 We are a biopharmaceutical company that develops novel drugs.
 Our lead drug candidate is called REMOXY.
 REMOXY is a strong painkiller with a unique formulation designed to reduce potential risks of unintended use.
-REMOXY and other abuse-resistant painkillers are being developed pursuant to a strategic alliance we have with King.
-In October 2010, Pfizer and King announced that Pfizer would acquire King.
-Pfizer plans to complete its acquisition of King in late February 2011.
-We believe Pfizer's acquisition of King may facilitate REMOXY's commercial success if REMOXY is approved.
+REMOXY and three other abuse-resistant painkillers are being developed pursuant to a strategic alliance we have with Pfizer under the Pfizer Agreements.

+Pfizer acquired King in early 2011, and references in this section to Pfizer include a reference to King.
+We expect REMOXY will be commercialized within Pfizer's primary care unit.
+We believe Pfizer's acquisition of King may facilitate REMOXY's commercial success, if approved by the FDA.

 We and King jointly managed a Phase III clinical program and NDA submission for REMOXY.
 In mid-2008, the FDA accepted our NDA for REMOXY with Priority Review.
 In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
 In this Complete Response Letter, the FDA indicated additional non-clinical data was required to support the approval of REMOXY.
-The FDA has not requested or recommended additional clinical efficacy studies prior to approval.
+Also, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
 In 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
-This shift of responsibility did not change any economic term of our strategic alliance with King.
-In December 2010, we and King announced that King had resubmitted the REMOXY NDA.
-In January 2011, we announced that the FDA had accepted King's resubmission of the REMOXY NDA.
+This shift of responsibility did not change any economic term of the King Agreements.
+In December 2010, King resubmitted the REMOXY NDA.
+In January 2011, we announced that the FDA had accepted the resubmission of the REMOXY NDA.
+In June 2011, we and Pfizer announced that King received a Complete Response Letter from the FDA in response to King's resubmission of the REMOXY NDA.
+The FDA's Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.
+Sufficient information does not yet exist to accurately assess the time required to resolve the concerns raised in the FDA's Complete Response Letter.